January 13, 2016 | By: Uniting Parents/Coalition of Health Services, Inc.

 Hands and Voices is a place to explore options and learn from others.
 They provide support across the state.
 Their services include outreach, conferences, advocacy support, parent-to-parent networking, newsletters and much more.

-For more information about other services in your area, check out our Find Services on this website.
+For more information about other services in your area, check out the Find Services, Groups, and Events page.

 Categories: Family Support